T.V reality show host/Simpsons cartoon character becomes ‘President of The United States of America!

 Perhaps Trump’s victory shouldn’t surprise us too much?

 Everyday we see images from around the world of the super-rich kids with private jets and gold-plated cars, burning high value bank notes (‘for a laugh’) and indulging in every excess imaginable, and we know they are living lives divorced from the realities of their country-folk.
-Everyday we hear of high-flying financiers winning and losing millions on the stock market lottery without a care or a thought for making any valuable social contribution or even creatively producing goods of little monetary value – but useful, functional, or just ‘arty things’ for public pleasure.
+Everyday we hear of high-flying financiers winning and losing millions on the stock market lottery without a care or a thought for making any valuable social contribution or creatively producing useful, functional goods of little monetary value – or ‘arty things’ for public pleasure – unless they can make some bit profit out of it.
 Every year, year in – year out, we hear politicians argue politics to collectively improve social conditions – and still we live with the same concerns and daily worries.
 Then we hear of politicians’ corruptions and we lose faith in the political system.

 So, perhaps voting into power a business entrepreneur is the way to go – like stroking a religious fetish, or indulging in any other form of contagious magic?
 If Trump can make money for himself (bankrupt twice?) – maybe he can make money for us all.
 In which case, perhaps his evident lack in social conscience concerning ethnic minorities – and women – can be overlooked.
 Those are political issues; issues of political correctness.
 Now it’s time for business.